 Finally, it reinforces student’s confidence by communicating to them that they can achieve great success if they work for it.

 Praise Students Who Respond Well to Praise

 Some people do not respond positively to praise.
-That’s they feel uncomfortable or embarrassed when praised, especially when it is offered in the public.
+That’s why they feel uncomfortable or embarrassed when praised, especially when it is offered in public.

 On the other hand, some people greatly feel reinforced or encouraged when praised, whether publicly or privately.